-A majority of Americans in highly vaccinated counties now live in covid hot spots, Post analysis finds
+Spread of delta variant ignites covid hot spots in highly vaccinated parts of the U.S., Post analysis finds

 “When you don’t know something or don’t know something well, we learned the lesson with covid is you are better off being cautious,” said Barbara Ferrer, director of the Los Angeles County Department of Public Health.

 Severe illness among them was rare, with the vaccinated making up about 12 percent of hospitalizations in late July.
-And less than 1 percent of the 5 million Los Angeles County residents fully vaccinated this year have tested positive.
+And fewer than 1 percent of the 5 million Los Angeles County residents fully vaccinated this year have tested positive.

 But Los Angeles County health officials credit the universal masking order for helping to control the latest surge, citing slower case growth than in parts of California without mask mandates.